Talking House Studios

 IAC supplied more than twenty Noise-Lock® sound control door assemblies for Talking House Studios in the heart of San Francisco.
 The acoustically and aesthetically unique recording studio consists of a large SSL Mix room, two small Edit/Mix suites with dedicated isolation booths and a single share live room.
 The facility was planned so that the rooms could be used simultaneously or independently by the three principle writers /producers of Talking House.
 Each room was designed to operate at 95 dB without any bleed into the other rooms.

 Isolation was a key factor in the success of the facility.
 IAC Noise-Lock® doors were installed because of their guaranteed in-field noise reduction.
 The challenge for the door design was full glass panels in both the single and double leaf configurations with no compromise to the acoustic isolation of the assembly.
-IAC’s engineering and research teams, in our NVLAP accredited aero-acoustic laboratory, developed this full glass assembly with excellent noise reduction, particularly at the low end which is so important in studios today.
+IAC’s engineering and research teams, testing in an NVLAP accredited laboratory, developed this full glass assembly with excellent noise reduction, particularly at the low end which is so important in studios today.
 IAC is the only company with STC 55 full glass assembly, laboratory certified and field proven in installations worldwide.

 IAC Noise-Lock® sound control doors are produced as engineered systems.
 Each complete system, including leaf, split-frame, seals, hinges, latching hardware,glass and glazing is fully factory assembled.